 How much tropical forest are we losing in the Amazon?: Use real-world data to calculate how much forest is being lost how quickly from different areas in the Amazon and learn how satellites are used to map forests and changes.

-Living Shorelines: Students will learn about natural based solutions for controlling erosion and polluted runoff.
+Living Shoreline Exploration: Students will learn about natural based solutions for controlling erosion and polluted runoff.
 They will also have a chance to explore a nearby living shoreline to learn about different types of wildlife that benefit from some of these methods.

 Ozobots: Students will learn how to instruct a robot by writing code.

 Paper Circuits: Discover how current, voltage, and resistance work while building our own circuit!

 Squid Squish!
 Squid Dissections: We will learn the biology of cephalopods through hands-on squid dissection and develop an understanding of laboratory procedures and why scientists perform dissections and necropsies.

 Testing for Contaminants: Ever wonder how scientists figure out what things are in our environment that shouldn’t be?
 Come experiment with chromatography and learn how we test for contaminants in animals, soil, water, etc.! (and learn what a contaminant is, if you’re not sure!)